-Devadrita (Tanya) Talapatra is an Assistant Professor in the Child, Family, and School Psychology (CFSP) Program in the Morgridge College of Education (MCE) at the University of Denver (DU).
+Devadrita (Tanya) Talapatra is an Assistant Professor in the Child, Family, and School Psychology Program in the Morgridge College of Education at the University of Denver.
 She received her B.S. from Emory University in Neuroscience and Behavioral Biology and Ph.D. from Georgia State University in School Psychology.
-Dr. Talapatra has a keen interest in research and practice related to comprehensive, culturally relevant, and family-centered services for youth with intellectual and developmental disabilities (I/DD) at the secondary level.
+Dr. Talapatra has a keen interest in research and practice related to comprehensive, culturally relevant, and family-centered services for youth with neurodevelopmental disabilities (NDD) at the secondary level.

-Dr. Talapatra has clinical expertise working with students with I/DD; she has certifications in Functional Behavioral Assessment and Treatment Plan Development, the Autism Diagnostic Observation Schedule (ADOS-2), including the Toddler module, and the Autism Diagnostic Interview - Revised (ADI-R).
+Dr. Talapatra has clinical expertise working with students with NDD.
+She was a high school special education teacher working with students with Autism Spectrum Disorder (ASD).
+She has certifications in Functional Behavioral Assessment and Treatment Plan Development, the Autism Diagnostic Observation Schedule (ADOS-2) and the Autism Diagnostic Interview - Revised (ADI-R).
 She is also a former Leadership Education in Neurodevelopmental and Related Disabilities (LEND) fellow.

 DU Email: firstname.lastname@example.org

 Office: KRH 255

 This portfolio last updated: Feb 3, 2018 11:19:54 AM